numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 **Removing the financial functions**

-The financial functions (e.g. ``np.pmt``) are badly named, are present in the main NumPy namespace, and don't really fit well with NumPy's scope.
+The financial functions (e.g. ``np.pmt``) are badly named, are present in the main NumPy namespace, and don't really fit well within NumPy's scope.
 They were added in 2008 after
 `a discussion <https://mail.python.org/pipermail/numpy-discussion/2008-April/032353.html>`_
 on the mailing list where opinion was divided (but a majority in favor).